-Shift is working with the City of Cambridge and the Region of Waterloo to create and enhance three new public spaces on Hespeler Road at the Delta intersection.
+Shift worked with the City of Cambridge and the Region of Waterloo to create tender-ready drawings for three enhanced public spaces on Hespeler Road at the Delta Intersection.
 As a busy arterial road that supports transit connections with links across the Region the primary goal of these spaces is to ensure a safe, comfortable, and lively pedestrian experience in support of adjacent existing and future transit.

 Sites 2 and 3 are currently pedestrian refuges that function as transit stops.
 To enhance the pedestrian experience and functionality of the spaces the concept draws from the textile industry that historically existed in Cambridge.
 Block seating recalls bales of raw material while the shade structure cladding references the knitting together of fabric.
 Strategically placed plant beds soften the site’s exposure to vehicle traffic.